Vitry-en-Artois

 Vitry-en-Artois ([vitʁi ɑ̃n‿aʁtwɑ]; literally "Vitry in Artois"; Vitry-in-Artoé or Vitry-la-Gueule) is a commune and in the Pas-de-Calais department in the Hauts-de-France region of France.

 Geography

 Vitry-en-Artois is situated some 12 mi northeast of Arras, at the junction of the N50, D39 and the D42 roads.
 The river Scarpe flows through the town, which is also served by the SNCF railway.
 The World War II German airfield was later used by the Americans, then after the war, was put to commercial use as the local aerodrome.

-History

-The origin of the name comes from the Celtic, ‘’Vic’’ which means "castle" and ‘Ac’’ which means "at the water's edge".
-It appears later as "Victoriacum" mentioned in the 7th century.
-Middle stone age tools have been found in the area.

-It was occupied by the Romans, until around the year 360 AD when Saint-Martin built a church here.